webpack/webpack.js.org/content/configuration/output.md

 umdNamedDefine: true
 ```

 will name the AMD module of the UMD build.
-Otherwise a anonymous `define` is used.
+Otherwise an anonymous `define` is used.